parrondo/mql5-json-api/README.md

 ```

 ## Error handling
-First of all, when you send command via `System socket`, you should always receive `"OK"` message back via `System socket`.
+First of all, when you send a command via `System socket`, you should always receive back `"OK"` message via `System socket`.
 It means that your command was received and deserialized.

 All data that come through `Data socket` have an `error` param.
-This param will have `true` key if somethng is wrong.
+This param will have `true` key if somethng goes wrong.
 Also, there will be `description` and `function` params.
-They will held information about error and the name of the function with error.
+They will hold information about error and the name of the function with error.

-This information also applies to trade commannds.
+This information also applies to the trade commannds.
 See [MQL5 docs](https://www.mql5.com/en/docs/constants/errorswarnings/enum_trade_return_codes) for possible server answers.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See `LICENSE` for more information.